home-assistant/home-assistant.io/source/_components/sensor.starlingbank.markdown

 1. Head to the [Personal Access Section](https://developer.starlingbank.com/personal/token) of your developer account.
 2. Click "Create Token".
 3. Give your token a name e.g. "Home Assistant".
 4. Tick the permissions "account:read" and "balance:read".
-The others you can leave unticked.
+The others you can leave un-ticked.
 5. Click "Create" and make a note of the newly created token, you will need this for your Home Assistant configuration.

 ## {% linkable_title Configuration %}